⚕️ For informational purposes only. Not medical advice. Learn more

 Anti-CCP

-Anti-CCP (anti-cyclic citrullinated peptide) antibodies are highly specific for Rheumatoid Arthritis.
-More specific than RF and can be positive years before symptoms appear.
+Anti-CCP (anti-cyclic citrullinated peptide) antibodies are highly specific autoantibodies for Rheumatoid Arthritis (RA).
+They target citrullinated proteins produced during inflammation.
+Anti-CCP is more specific for RA than Rheumatoid Factor and can be detected years before clinical symptoms appear — making it valuable for early diagnosis and prognosis.

 immunologyDetails